Calendula

 • Petals created natural yellow and orange dyes for fabrics

-• Mixed into butter and cheese for golden hue and mild taste
+• Mixed into butter and cheese for a golden hue and mild taste

 • Scattered in bathwater for aromatic, soothing soaks

-Native American tribes incorporated calendula into ceremonial smoking mixtures and healing rituals.
-The flowers were burned as incense or blended with sacred plants for purification ceremonies and spiritual practices.
+Various cultures incorporated calendula into ceremonial smoking mixtures and healing rituals.
+The flowers were burned as incense or blended with other plants for purification ceremonies.
+The dried petals produce a smooth, mild smoke with a slightly sweet, earthy flavor.
+This makes calendula an excellent base herb or filler in herbal smoking blends.1

 Today, calendula continues its legacy in herbal medicine, natural skincare, and smoking blends.
-Its mild, pleasant characteristics make it ideal for those seeking gentle botanical alternatives.
+Its mild characteristics make it a popular choice for those exploring gentle botanical alternatives at home.

 Historical Usage